MasoumehVahedi/AgenticAI/Basic Ideas/AI Agent Frameworks/README.md

 - **Key point:** Tools give the LLM *discretionary autonomy* to decide “I need to run X” and then you execute it programmatically.

-### Important Note on Tool Use

-Tool calling isn’t magic—it’s just the LLM returning a structured JSON “intent” and our code acting on it (e.g., with simple `if`/dispatch logic).
+**Important Note on Tool Use:** Tool calling isn’t magic—it’s just the LLM returning a structured JSON “intent” and our code acting on it (e.g., with simple `if`/dispatch logic).
 We prompt the model, it replies with what it wants to do in JSON, and our program executes that action and feeds back results.
 That's the whole pattern.

 ---

 ## Evaluator-Optimizer Workflow (vanilla, no framework)